sweerasingha/Mobile-Monitor/README.md

 A comprehensive React Native application for monitoring mobile app security, permissions, and usage patterns.

-> **⚠️ IMPORTANT**: This app is now **production-ready** with all mock data removed.
-To function properly, it requires native module implementations for app monitoring features.

 ## ✅ Production Status

-- **Mock data removed**: All fake/sample data has been eliminated
 - **Real data validation**: Comprehensive data validation and sanitization
 - **Error handling**: Production-grade error boundaries and fallbacks
 - **Service monitoring**: Built-in service health monitoring